-Technology has improved since 1975 and more data were available for the CZB re-evaluation than were available 30 years ago.
-Data acquired that were not available in 1975 included National Oceanic and Atmospheric Administration (NOAA) Sea, Lake, and Overland Surge from Hurricanes (SLOSH) model outputs, Light Detecting and Ranging (LIDAR) Elevation data, National Resource Conservation Service (NRCS) State Soil Geographic (STATSGO) soils data, Multi-resolution Land Characteristics Consortium (MLCD) National Land Cover (NLC) vegetation data, and sea-level rise predictions for the next century.
-The SLOSH model is the primary computer model used by NOAA to forecast the inland extent of storm surge.
+Technology has improved since 1975, and more data were available for the CZB re-evaluation than were available 30 years ago.
+Data acquired that were not available in 1975 included National Oceanic and

+Atmospheric Administration (NOAA) Sea, Lake, and Overland Surge from Hurricanes (SLOSH) model outputs, Light Detecting and Ranging (LIDAR) Elevation data, National Resource Conservation Service (NRCS) State Soil Geographic (STATSGO) soils data, Multi-resolution Land Characteristics Consortium (MLCD) National Land Cover (NLC) vegetation data, and sea-level rise predictions for the next century.
+The SLOSH model is the primary computer model used by NOAA to forecast the inland extent of storm surge; the forecast is based the Maximum Envelope of Water (MEOW) and Maximum of the MEOWs (MOMs) plots that result from the model runs.
 LIDAR data were used to determine elevation contours.
 The NRCS STATSGO soil data were utilized to identify riparian areas within watersheds that touch the coast.
 MLCD NLC vegetation data were found to be more extensive within the area of interest than United States Geological Survey (USGS) marsh data.
-In addition, as sea levels rise and the Louisiana coast subsides, changes in the coastline are expected to occur which should have an impact on coastal zone management, thus, sea level predictions were given consideration when re-evaluating the CZB.
-Animal habitat data were not included in the present study, instead extensive regional vegetation data were relied upon to determine the inland extent of saltwater intrusion.
+In addition, as sea levels rise and the Louisiana coast subsides, changes in the coastline are expected to occur, which should have an impact on coastal zone management.
+Thus, sea level predictions were given consideration when reevaluating the CZB.
+Animal habitat data were not included in the present study.
+Instead, extensive regional vegetation data were relied upon to determine the inland extent of saltwater intrusion.
 The boundary of LDNR's Coastal Nonpoint Pollution Control Program (CNPCP) was included to evaluate the impact of drainage basins in watersheds that drain to the Gulf of Mexico.
 These data are discussed in more detail in the body of this report.

-GIS layers of data sets included in the current study were compiled and a series of questions were applied to the layers in order to numerically define areas of the coastal zone.
+GIS layers of data sets included in the current study were compiled, then a series of questions were applied to the layers in order to numerically define areas of the coastal zone.
 The area to which questions were applied was limited to major watersheds that touch the coast (e.g., the study area).
 The study area was separated into a series of 1-km2 areas that were approximately 247 acres each, for a total of 39,764 1-km2 areas.
 Each question was asked in each of the 1-km2 areas and the resulting answer could be either "Yes" or "No".
 The questions included:

-- 1) Is any part of the 1-km2 area at or below the line of contact between Pleistocene and Holocene sediments? - 2) Is any part of the 1-km2 area within the current coastal zone? - 3) Is any part of the 1-km2 area within the boundary of the existing CNPCP area? - 4) Does the 1-km2 area contain emergent herbaceous wetlands (fresh, intermediate, brackish or salt marsh)? - 5) Is any part of the 1-km2 area contained within the inland extent of storm surge per the Maximum of MEOWs (MOMs) map? - 6) Is any part of the 1-km2 area at an elevation of 5 feet or lower? - 7) Is any part of the 1-km2 area at an elevation of 8 feet or lower? - 8) Is any part of the 1-km2 area at an elevation of 10 feet or lower? - 9) Does the 1-km2 area contain soils classified as floodplains, marsh, backswamp, or water?
+- 1) Is any part of the 1-km2 area at or below the line of contact between Pleistocene and Holocene sediments? - 2) Is any part of the 1-km^2 area within the current coastal zone? - 3) Is any part of the 1-km^2 area within the boundary of the existing CNPCP area? - 4) Does the 1-km2 area contain emergent herbaceous wetlands (fresh, intermediate, brackish or salt marsh)? - 5) Is any part of the 1-km2 area contained within the inland extent of storm surge, per the Maximum of MEOWs (MOMs) map? - 6) Is any part of the 1-km^2 area at an elevation of 5 feet or lower? - 7) Is any part of the 1-km^2 area at an elevation of 8 feet or lower? - 8) Is any part of the 1-km^2 area at an elevation of 10 feet or lower? - 9) Does the 1-km2 area contain soils classified as floodplains, marsh, backswamp, or water?